Design Challenge College FAQs

 Judges for the Design Challenge comprise rehabilitation engineers, people with disabilities and others with relevant backgrounds.
 They are responsible for evaluating the content of technical papers and videos.

 Finalists are required to give a 15-minute presentation of their project to the judges and audience and respond to five minutes of judges' questions.
+Additionally, teams will need to prepare a poster describing their project for display at the event.

 Yes.
 SourceAmerica will pay for one coach, five team members, an SME and nonprofit agency representative to travel to the finals event in Washington, DC.